Ardenryst/pinball-led-strober/firmware/README.md

 Firmware is written in C and has no external dependecies.

 **Info** This software is very minimal and likely to change in the future.
+But hey,

 ## Building